-We suggest you get more details from the Ministry of Business, Innovation and Employment if you are about to enter a service tenancy.
+We suggest you get more details from Tenancy Services if you are about to enter a service tenancy.

 Boarding house tenancy covers one or more boarding rooms in a house with shared facilities for at least 6 tenants for more than 28 days.